chikezien/smile/smile_app/README.md

 ### STEP 2 - Clone the Repo

-### STEP 3 - Navigate into smile-app Directory and Initialize Node.js Project:
+### STEP 3 - Navigate into smile_app Directory and Initialize Node.js Project:

 Then, initialize a new Node.js project by running the following command: